atodorov/qa-automation-python-selenium-101/workshop/README.md

   and focus on writing programs to solidify the knowledge;
 * Each module is scheduled to take 1 hour;
 * You have 3 lives for the entire workshop.
 If you don't complete the tasks for the given module you lose 1 life.
-One all your lives are lost you need to go home!
+When all of your 3 lives are lost it is **GAME OVER**!
-* The first 5 students that complete on time and without errors (all tests PASS) will receive rewards for each module!
+* The first 5 students that complete assinments on time and without errors (all tests PASS) will receive rewards for each module!